wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 * Red Hat (which IBM bought in 2018) offers its <strong>OpenShift</strong> to enable Docker and Kubernetes for the enterprise by adding external host names (projects) that add role-based security around <a href="#Namespaces">namespaces</a>.
 OpenStack enables running of k8s containers in other clouds or within private data centers.

    OpenShift runs under OKD (Origin Kubernetes Distribution) which include a container and Istio mesh.
 NOTE: IBM is pushing its "<strong>containerd</strong>", its replacement for Docker.
+Azure uses containerd by default.

    See <a target="_blank" href="https://www.redhat.com/en/technologies/cloud-computing/openshift">https://www.redhat.com/en/technologies/cloud-computing/openshift</a>,